Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 The web interface is reachable on port 80 at the IP address of your virtual machine.
 The login prompt of the shell is showing you this IP address, too.
 (See screenshot above).
-DHCP should be enabled in your network otherwise you may need to edit the :doc:`Graylog configuration file </pages/configuration/server.conf>` to configure the static IP.

-The standard user for the web interface is *admin* with the password *admin*.
+The standard user for the web interface is *admin*, the password is shown on first boot.

 Configuration
 =============

-Starting with Graylog 3.0.0, Vagrant virtual machines also use the :doc:`Graylog Operating System packages </pages/installation/operating_system_packages>`.
 Please check the :doc:`Graylog configuration file </pages/configuration/server.conf>` documentation, if you need to further customize your appliance.